rizi85/rizi85.github.io/_posts/writeups/2024-11-08-backtrack.md

 <img src="/assets/images/posts/writeups/backtrack.jpg" alt="Backtrack" width="500" class="align-center">

 Backtrack CTF offers an exciting medium-level challenge designed to keep you on your toes with a variety of obstacles.
 From the very start, you’ll dive into a path traversal exploit based on a known CVE, which sets the stage for a thrilling journey through a maze of vulnerabilities.
 As you navigate through each layer, you’ll encounter both connected and unexpected vulnerabilities, leading to many twists and turns.
-With plenty of rabbit holes to explore, Backtrack CTF is a true test of persistence and skill—perfect for anyone ready to hone their abilities and enjoy the thrill of the hunt!!
+With plenty of rabbit holes to explore, Backtrack CTF is a true test of persistence and skill—perfect for anyone ready to hone their abilities and enjoy the thrill of the hunt!

 ## Information gathering